viant/bqtail/deployment/README.md

 In this case you do not count load/query/copy jobs towards project level quota, and still have ability to ingest data to your final project's dataset.
-If there is no transformation option used, after loading data to transient table, data is appended to dest project table with Copy operation which is free.
+If there is no transformation option used, after loading data to transient table, data is appended to dest project table with If no transformation option is used data is appended with copy operation which is free of charge, otherwise regular SQL usage pricing applies.
-Otherwise transformation SQLs are used to dedupe or enrich data, which comes with regular running SQL cost.